Renormalised two-point functions of CLE$_4$ gaskets: Twist field correlations via the Brownian loop soup

 Fix $r_0\in (0,1]$ small enough such that for every $j\in\{1,\dots, n\}$,

 Define

 \begin{lemma} The quantity $\widehat{\Ftw}^{D, r_0}_{n}(z_{1}, z_{2},\dots, z_{n})$ is finite.
 This includes the case when $D$ is unbounded. \end{lemma} \begin{proof} First consider the case of $D$ bounded.
-In this case there is no infrared divergence (large loops), but we need to exclude the ultraviolet divergence (small loops).
-So consider a loop $\gamma$ such that
+In this case there is no infrared divergence (large loops) for the integral

+So let us also exclude the ultraviolet divergence (small loops).
+Consider a loop $\gamma$ such that

-We will distinguish two cases according to the position of the root $\gamma(0)$.
+We will distinguish two cases according to the position of the root $z_0 := \gamma(0)$.
 In this first case,

-Then in order to surround on of the $z_j$-s, the loops $\gamma$ has to travel a distance at least $r_0/2$ from $\gamma(0)$.
+Then in order to surround one of the $z_j$-s, the loop $\gamma$ has to travel a distance at least $r_0/2$ from $\gamma(0)$.
 In the second case,

 Since $\gamma$ also intersects